pkyeck/socket.IO-objc/README.md

    * [ASIHTTPRequest](http://allseeing-i.com/ASIHTTPRequest/)
   For ASIHTTPRequest to work correctly, you have to add multiple libraries - described in their [setup instructions](http://allseeing-i.com/ASIHTTPRequest/Setup-instructions).

+## This version (the non-ARC one) is out-of-date and won't be maintained any further (at least not by me)

 ## Usage

   The easiest way to connect to your Socket.IO / node.js server is